WoLpH/cookiecutter-pypackage-pythonic/README.rst

 * `Nekroze/cookiecutter-pypackage`_: A fork of this with a PyTest test runner, strict flake8 checking with Travis/Tox, and some docs and `setup.py` differences.
+* `WoLpH/cookiecutter-pypackage-pythonic`_: Fork with a `py.test` setup
+  that includes Travis, Tox, `pep8`, `pyflakes` and `coverage` support.
+A single unified metadata file for the package name, version and other info.
+  And documentation using Sphinx Napoleon.
 * Also see the `network`_ and `family tree`_ for this repo.
 (If you find anything that should be listed here, please add it and send a pull request!)